grame-cncm/faustwebsite/_posts/2016-01-11-developing-architecture.markdown

 {% endhighlight %}

 The API is simple enough to give a great flexibility to audio architectures implementations.
 The **init** method should initialize the audio underlying driver.
 The **start** method begins the actual audio processing, until **stop** method is called.
-A concrete implementation of audio class will get buffer size and sample rate driver parameters in its contructor.
+A concrete implementation of audio class will typically get buffer size and sample rate driver parameters in its contructor.
 So **get_buffer_size** and **get_sample_rate** methods can be used to retrieve those values, or the one actually choosen by the driver.

 ### The UI class ###